rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 As Christians we ought to believe these spirits exist -- including Zeus, Thor, and Ra -- but we should see them for what they really are.

-In this mythological context, you'll find most all ancient pagan mythologies contain an explicit inversion of Christianity, where mankind is but the plaything of the gods, and the pantheon of pagan gods were the heros who overthrew the prior order, typically a tyrannical order.
+In this context, you'll find most all ancient pagan mythologies contain an explicit inversion of Christianity, where mankind is reduced to the playthings of the gods, and the pantheon of pagan gods were the heros who overthrew the prior divine order, typically a tyrannical order.
 Compare this to Christianity, where God is the Lord of Spirits, and man is created in the image and likeness of God, meant to judge the angels (the created spirits).